skramm/homog2d/manual.md

 - release XX:
   - added `intersectsCircle()`, to get intersection with circles
   - intersection data structure name changed, now `Intersect`
-  - the intersection points are now private, they must be fetched with get(): this function will return a `std::pair` holding the two intersection points.
+  - the intersection points are now private, they must be fetched with `get()`: this `Intersect` member function will return a `std::pair` holding the two intersection points.